javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 alert( Object.keys(user) ); // <empty>
 ```

 Why?
-The reason is simple: `Object.keys` returns only properties with `enumerable` flag.
+The reason is simple: `Object.keys` returns only properties with the `enumerable` flag.
 To check for it, it calls the internal method `[[GetOwnProperty]]` for every property to get [its descriptor](info:property-descriptors).
 And here, as there's no property, its descriptor is empty, no `enumerable` flag, so it's skipped.

-For `Object.keys` to return a property, we need it either exist in the object, with `enumerable` flag, or we can intercept calls to `[[GetOwnProperty]]` (the trap `getOwnPropertyDescriptor` does it), and return a descriptor with `enumerable: true`.
+For `Object.keys` to return a property, we need it to either exist in the object, with the `enumerable` flag, or we can intercept calls to `[[GetOwnProperty]]` (the trap `getOwnPropertyDescriptor` does it), and return a descriptor with `enumerable: true`.

-Here's a working code:
+Here's an example of that:

 ```js run
 let user = { };